Welcome to today's edition of the Rush 24-7 podcast.

 Let me tell you about our planet.

-Earth is four and a half billion years old.
+Earth is 4.5 billion years old.

 There's been life on it for nearly that long.

-Three point eight billion years.
+3.8 billion years.

-Bacteria first, later the first melticellular life, then the first complex creatures in the sea, on the land, then finally the great sweeping ages of animals, the amphibians, the dinosaurs, at last the mammals, each one enduring millions on millions of years.
+Bacteria first, later the first melticellular life, then the first complex creatures in the sea, on the land, then finally the great sweeping ages of animals, the amphibians, the dinosaurs, at last the mammals, each one enduring millions on billions of years.

 Great dynasties of creatures rising, flourishing, dying away.